dennyb87/elettrotecnica-serale/classe_3/inglese/L02_03-11-2022_past_simple_continuous_regular_irregular_verbs.md

 # Past continuous
-We use the past continuous to talk about events and temporary states that were in progress around a certain time in the past e.g. *"I was running, when I saw Mike"*.
+We use the past continuous to talk about events and temporary states that were in progress around a certain time in the past.

+*I was running, when I saw Mike*.

 # Regular & irregular verbs